 How To Use A Semicolon?

-Use a semicolon to join two independent clauses (both can stand alone as sentences)
+Use a semicolon to join two closely related independent clauses without a conjunction

 Use a semicolon to separate items in a list when the items already contain commas

-Do not use a semicolon to join a dependent clause to an independent clause
+Do not use a semicolon to join an independent clause with a dependent clause

 Suggested for You